AmitGDev/Trie/README.md

 **Example Usage**

-See the **main.cpp** file for examples demonstrating how to use the CharTrie implementation.
+See the **Trie.cpp** file for examples demonstrating how to use the Trie implementation.

 <br>